laino/blog/_posts/2014-10-09-how-to-not-run-a-filesharing-site.markdown

 That didn't work out too well when the 'The Fappening' rooms started.
 Uploaders of obviously illegal content got banned and the files deleted, uploading to some rooms got disabled.
 But that left the chat of the rooms intact which users used to re-organize themselves in new rooms.
 New rooms got created faster than any moderator could identify illegal content.
 On top of that some of the moderators weren't even aware of the illegality of the content.
 I can't blame them for not knowing the laws of countries they don't live in themselves.

-Meanwhile I just launched head first into a part-time job and the first semester of university (Yay!) was starting.
-You could say I was busy and pretty much distracted.
+Meanwhile I just launched head first into a part-time job and my first semester of university (Yay!) was starting.
+My new everyday life had me pretty much distracted.
+I had time for the bare minimum to keep Volafile afloat, making sure all bills were paid and enough moderators were available at every time of the day (timezones are something nasty).

-By now I was also receiving e-mail from concerned users alerting me of some rooms and I fully removed the offending rooms as they got reported, but treated them as isolated incidents.
-I didn't quite grasp the scale of the situation until James Cook from Business Insider contacted me and asked me to comment on how I deal with these rooms on Volafile.
+By now I was also receiving e-mail from concerned users alerting me of some few rooms and I fully removed the offending rooms as they got reported, but made the mistake of treating them as isolated incidents.
+I didn't quite grasp the scale of the situation until James Cook from Business Insider contacted me and asked me to comment on how I deal with 'The Fappening' rooms on Volafile.

 *Huh?*

-Even though I was removing the rooms on a regular basis, the leakers weren't bothered too much by it.
+I shifted from passively reacting to reports into purging mode.
+But even though now I was identifying and removing 'The Fappening' rooms on a regular basis, the leakers weren't bothered too much by it.
 They changed IPs, moved to new rooms and organized everything on websites outside Volafile.
-Volafile was about to become a permanent hub for people interested in the illegally obtained pictures.
-I wasn't planning to let that happen.

-After some research I was able to find the places they used to announce new rooms for sharing the celebrity pictures on Volafile.
+I changed my approach again and after some research I was able to find places they used to announce new rooms for sharing the celebrity pictures on Volafile.
 They also published a long list of backup rooms they would use once I had deleted their main room again.
 Which was why - in the past - they were able to switch to new rooms so fast.

-This time knowing of every room they'd use in advance, I had quickly removed every last sliver of the content from Volafile.
-They tried to create new rooms for sharing their content for multiple days, but I was prepared this time and they had no chance to establish anything that lasted even a few hours.
+This time knowing of every room they'd use in advance, it was an easy job to purge them from Volafile completely.
+They even tried to create new rooms for sharing their content for multiple days, but I was prepared and they had no chance to establish anything that lasted even a few hours.

-But the damage to Volafile's reputation was already done and the news reports started pouring in.
+But the damage to Volafile's reputation was already done.

 What went wrong?
 ----------------